-Analysis | The Supreme Court gives another flashing green light to GOP voting restrictions
+Analysis | Supreme Court gives another big green light to GOP voting restrictions

 “Of the Arizona counties that reported out-of-precinct ballots in the 2016 general election, a little over 1% of Hispanic voters, 1% of African-American voters, and 1% of Native American voters who voted on election day cast an out-of-precinct ballot,” Alito wrote.
 “For nonminority voters, the rate was around 0.5%.
 A procedure that appears to work for 98% or more of voters to whom it applies — minority and nonminority alike — is unlikely to render a system unequally open.”

 The new standard effectively means that if a law doesn’t impose more than a “usual burden of voting” and that burden doesn’t more significantly harm minority voters than the types of numbers above, then it’s relatively easy to justify.
-And crucially, it indicates that those burdens must be judged not necessarily by today’s standards, but by the standards in 1982, when the VRA was last amended.
+And crucially, it indicates that those burdens must be judged not necessarily by today’s standards, but by the standards in 1982, when Section 2 of the VRA was amended.
 This, very notably, was a time in which virtually all voting was done in person on Election Day.
 Thus the ruling creates a very high bar for proving such an excessive “burden.”

 Also, the maj. op. tilts the scales against nearly all VRA § 2 vote denial cases.— Gabriel Malor (@gabrielmalor) July 1, 2021